tytydraco/yessleep/out/I_think_shes_still_out_in_that_marsh_Part_12.md

 I dread that day with every waking moment, and the only reason I am bothering telling this to anyone is because my therapist told me, "Now Scott, you know holding it in is killing you."
 If it might help stop the cold sweats and screaming fits, then here we go.
 Enjoy, you sick fuckers.

 My compadres and I were apart of a biker gang in Southern California called the Grave Runners.
 We weren’t the biggest operation, but we were certain-fuckin’-ly aiming for it.
-My brother Trey cofounded the Runners with an old school, long bearded, no shit taking rider everyone called Croc back in 99’.
+My brother Trey co founded the Runners with an old school, long bearded, no shit taking rider everyone called Croc back in 99’.

 When I turned 18, my brother came to me and said, “Scott, get you’re bike.
 You’re rolling with us now.”
 And that was that.
 From then on, I was one of them, through and through.
 That was back in May of 01’.
 I rode and bled for those wonderful bastards, and they did the same for me.
 Still would to this day… if anyone was left to ride with.